htcooper/htcooper.github.io/docs/doc-summarizer-case-study.md

     The POC is synchronous: the user waits while the API processes.
 Production needs to handle timeouts, retries, and long documents gracefully.

     - **Async job queue:** Supabase (chosen for built-in RLS, auth, and Postgres, giving one service for persistence and access control) creates a job row on upload.
 An AWS Lambda worker (serverless, scales to zero when idle, no infra to manage) processes jobs and writes results back.
+    - **Summary persistence:** summaries are stored in Supabase and served from the database on subsequent views, not regenerated.
+This eliminates redundant API calls, reduces cost, and makes summaries available instantly across sessions.
     - **Run telemetry from day 1:** every summarization run logs the model, token count, latency, and errors to Supabase.
 This is non-negotiable.
 Without it, quality and cost issues are invisible.
     - **Feature flags:** enable or disable summarization without breaking existing upload flows.
 This is both a launch mechanism and a rollback mechanism.